By Guest writer: Mark Norman.

 About the Author

 Mark Norman grew up on a farm in South Africa and continues to find joy in immersing himself in the great outdoors.
-Passionate about animals and conservation, Mark is a capable outdoorsman and works at Pondoro Game Lodges where is able to make a living doing the things he loves most.
+Passionate about animals and conservation, Mark is a capable outdoorsman and works at Pondoro Game Lodges where he is able to make a living doing the things he loves most.